learnwithaji/pythonbeginner/README.md

 # Sample programs to practice

+Here is the sample program progrmming questions to practice.
+Try them to code yourself.
+If you want you can download the program files from the repository.
+File name of each program is given in the parenthesis.

 ### 1. Simple calculator (calculator.py)
 Build a simple calculator program that can add, subtract, multiply, and divide two numbers.